gkimball1/maze-bot/README.md

 ## Design
 Ultimately, the design of this solution must be able to correctly and cleanly solve a whiteboard maze.
 It must be able to locate the whiteboard's location & orientation, the starting point, and the ending point, and from there be able to trace its end-effector over the proper path through the maze.

 We chose a whiteboard with a duct-taped maze and an AR tag located directly next to the start position.
+This AR tag would allow for detection of whiteboard characterisitics.
+We hard coded the size of the whiteboard, and determined a general region of search for the maze start and end positions relative to this AR tag.
+In essence, if there were no walls, we had Sawyer conclude that this was the end position.

 ## Implementation
 The implemented steps were: